dicepencilpaper/emprise/A Daring Emprise V2.md

 ## The adventurer

 You participate in this world through your *adventurer*, a daring, courageous individual that is ready to face whatever fate throws at them!
 Your adventurer will have two to four _professions_, which determine the skills and abilities they possess.
 The number of professions picked is up to the player.

 ### Professions

 A profession encompasses a relatively wide skill set.
+Here are a few examples for some professions:

+- Metalsmith
+- Merchant
+- Thief
+- Explorer
+- Painter
+- Politician
+- Soldier
+- Musician

-Note that these skills and abilities are not expressly detailed; rather, use common sense and creativity when using these professions.
+ Note that professions do not have expressly detailed skills and abilities; rather, it is expected that everyone uses common sense and creativity when using professions.
+Does an action performed under a certain profession makes sense to everyone?
+Then it is valid!
 For example, it is expected that someone with the profession of _musician_ is good at understanding musical instruments, composition, and knowledgeable of music history.
 But a creative use of this profession could enable them to be really good at persuading people, simply based on their experience as public performers.
 Be flexible and creative!

-All adventurers have one basic profession, *adventurer*, which determines their combat prowess, their travel skills, ...
+All adventurers have one basic profession, *adventurer*, which determines their proficiency in the following areas:

+- Combat prowess and skill with basic weapons.
+This does not include advanced martial weapons like a trebuchet, siege engines, and such.
+- Travel skills such as basic map reading, and a good sense of direction.
+- Basic survival techniques like setting camp, building fires, cooking, fishing, small-prey hunting, and foraging.

-To determine how proficient the adventurer is at each on of their professions, assign a die to each one based on how good you want the adventurer to be in that particular profession, with *d6* being way above average, all the way down to below average at *d12*.
+To determine how proficient the adventurer is at each on of their professions, assign a die to each one based on your personal preference, with *d6* being way above average, all the way down to below average at *d12*.
 Each die assignment must be unique.

 As an example, Runah the Wanderer has the following professions:

+- Explorer (d6)
 - Adventurer (d8)
-- Explorer (d6)
 - Sailor (d12)
 - Hunter (d10)

 Note that there are no combat-specific professions in Runah's list.
 Does this means that they cannot handle a weapon effectively?
 They definitely can!
 As a hunter, Runah could be proficient with the bow, the dagger, and probably a sling.
 However, they are probably not good with swords and sword-fighting.

-When your adventurer is trying to execute a task for which they have no knowledge, you will have to roll for success using the *d20* die.
+When your adventurer is trying to perform a task for which they have no knowledge, you will have to roll for success using the *d20* die.

 ### Body and mind